ZPacks™ Hexamid Solo-Plus Tent

 available if you don't use trekking poles.

-Hexamid Solo-Plus Setup Video.
-New!
+Watch the Hexamid Solo-Plus Setup Video

-- Lots of space for one person plus gear, or space for a partner.
-The tent is long enough
+- Lots of space for one person plus gear, or space to squeeze in a partner

 for most people to fully stretch out their arms and legs, and tall enough

 A 6 foot tall person would have over 18.5" (47 cm) of

 the end of their head and feet (more factoring in the extra lift

 from the end guy lines).

 A pair of storm doors protect the front of the tent from rain spray.

 The doors overlap in front, you never have to worry about a broken